tamis-laan/DIYGPT/mnist/README.md

-# Decoder only transformer
+# Convolutional neural network

-This is a mini decoder only transformer similar to GPT written from scratch using pytorch.
+This is a convolutional neural network trained from scratch for classifying digits.

 *Note: You can break out of the training loop using ctl-c and the script will save the model to disk from the last training step.*